dev-elian-aav/c-study/README.md

 ## What is this repository about?

-This repository stores my notes and responses to the exercises presented in C programming books.
+This repository stores my notes and responses to the exercises presented various in C programming books.
 The following is a list of books I'am doing/plan to do:

 * The C Programming Language - Kernighan & Ritchie [CURRENTLY DOING]